 - QuickSight is relatively new.
 Hence it has to improve features to make an impact in the BI environment already dominated by Tableau & QlikView.

 - QuickSight had also faced database reporting issues by many users.

 Microsoft’s Power BI

 Released in 2014, Power BI is a collection of analytics tools developed by Microsoft.
 Over the years, it is one of the top BI tools used by analysts.
 When it comes to visualisation, Power BI is resolute and has a wide plethora of options and customisation.
 What’s more, it can even load various customisations from other BI platforms.
 Also, integration with other Microsoft products is what makes it a favorite choice among users.

-- A very good tech support in Power BI.
+- Very good tech support in Power BI.
 Issues are resolved faster.

 - In areas like finance, Power BI stands apart since it offers financial analytics tools, fraud protection and compliance monitoring tools.
 Therefore, Power BI is most secure.

 - Power BI is inexpensive and faster compared to Tableau or QlikView.